Johann Ernst Hanxleden: 3. Combined Name: Arnose Pathiri

-Legacy
+Works

-Arnos Paathiri's oeuvre comprises poems, dictionaries and grammar books and two of his prominent literary works are Puthen Pana and Chathuranthyam.
+Arnos Pathiri's oeuvre comprises poems, dictionaries and grammar books; His most prominent literary works are Puthen Pana and Chathuranthyam.

 Puthen Pana

 The Puthen Pana, a Malayalam epic on the life of Jesus Christ, is Arnos Pathiri's most popular poem and it is one of the earliest poems written in simple Malayalam.
 It has been an inalienable part of Christian (not restricted to Catholic) life in Kerala since the time of its composition; its paadhams are sung in a characteristic manner in Christian households on various solemn occasions, the most notable ones being Holy Thursday, Good Friday, and other days of Holy Week and Lent and evenings preceding funerals.
 It is reported that he wrote Puthen Pana sitting by the well of Pazhuvil Forane church.

-The poem which follows a similar style to the noted work, Jnanappana of Poonthanam Nambudiri, consists of fourteen Paadhams; the couplets are written in the Sarppini Vruththam, except for those in the twelfth Paadham, which are in the Nathonnatha metre.
+The poem follows a similar style to the Jnanappana of Poonthanam Nambudiri.
+It consists of fourteen Paadhams; the couplets are written in the Sarppini Vruththam, except for those in the twelfth Paadham, which are in the Nathonnatha metre.
 The twelfth Paadham on the lament of the Virgin Mary at the crucifixion and death of Jesus is the heart of the poem.
 Other important Paadhams are concerned with the Fall of Man (second), the Annunciation (fourth), the Nativity (fifth), the Sermon on the Mount (seventh), the Last Supper (tenth), the trial and Crucifixion (eleventh), the Resurrection (thirteenth), and the Ascension (fourteenth).
-The first paadham has the poet telling us that the poem is being written on request from Antonio Pimental, the Archbishop of Cranganore; Pimental held the ecclesiastical office from 1721 to 1752, the poem is estimated to have been composed some time during the period 1721–1732.
+The first paadham has the poet telling us that the poem is being written on request from Antonio Pimental, the Archbishop of Cranganore, who held the ecclesiastical office from 1721 to 1752.
+The poem is estimated to have been composed some time during the period 1721–1732.

 Chathuranthyam

-The Chathuranthyam is a mystic poem on the four ends of man: Maranam, Vidhi, Moksham and Narakam parts of the poem are sung on occasions similar to the Puththenpaana recitals.
-While his poems are written works, they also have a strong oral tradition; many pious Christians learn his poetical works by heart for recitals.
+The Chathuranthyam is a mystic poem on the four ends of man: Maranam, Vidhi, Moksham and Narakam.
+Parts of the poem are sung on occasions similar to the Puththenpaana recitals.
+While his poems are written works, they also have a strong oral tradition; many pious Christians learn his poetry by heart for recitals.

 Malayalam–Portuguese Dictionary

-Arnos Pathiri was the first to compile a Malayalam Dictionary and his lexicon described Malayalam words in both Sanskrit and Portuguese.
+Pathiri was the first to compile a Malayalam dictionary and his lexicon described Malayalam words in both Sanskrit and Portuguese.

 Others

 Pathiri was the first European to write a Sanskrit grammar Grammatica grandonica and also the first European to compose Sanskrit verse.
 He also wrote a short and succinct grammar for the Malayalam language.
-Along with his predecessor, Heinrich Roth, he was one of the pioneering European Sanskrit scholars, and he has written several essays on Ramayana and Mahabharata, in Latin.
+Along with his predecessor, Heinrich Roth, he was one of the pioneering European Sanskrit scholars, and he has written several essays on the Ramayana and Mahabharata, in Latin.
 Marana Parvam, Vidhi Parvam, Moksha Parvam, Naraka Parvam, Umma Parvam, Misiha Charitham, and Jehova Parvam are some of his other works.

-Arnos Padre Academy is an eponymous organization based in Velur, established in memory of Hanxleden and the academy has taken steps to get his writings translated into English with the help of European scholars.
+The Arnos Padre Academy, based in Velur, was established in his memory.
+The academy has taken steps to get his writings translated into English with the help of European scholars.